sensu-plugins/documentation/docs/FAQ.md

 ### What is the policy on supporting end-of-life(EOL) Ruby versions?

-We will target the latest the EOL Ruby, please check the link below to see current EOL version.
+We will target the latest EOL Ruby version, please check the link below the see the current EOL version.

 https://www.ruby-lang.org/en/downloads/branches/

 ### What versions or Ruby do you test against?

-We should always check non EOL versions.
-Support may not be added yet but ideally that is always true.
+We strive to test on all non-EOL versions.
+It can take time to add new versions to all plugins.

 ### What do you use for linting?